vcmi/vcmi/docs/players/Installation_Linux.md

 Please check following developer guide: [How to build VCMI (Linux)](How_to_build_VCMI_(Linux) "wikilink")

-# Installing Heroes III data files
+# Step 2: Installing Heroes III data files

 To install VCMI you will need Heroes III: Shadow of Death or Complete edition.